Proximity Worldwide

 In May 2020, Omnicom merged Proximity Worldwide with RAPP Worldwide, consolidating offices of both agencies under the RAPP name.

 History

 Founded in 2000, Proximity worldwide has over 2,000 employees in 25 offices around the globe.

 Proximity Worldwide is a member of the Omnicom group of companies.

-Proximity Worldwide counts brands like HP, Mercedes, Bayer, Emirates (airline), The Economist, ExxonMobil, P&G, and Visa Inc. as clients.
+Proximity Worldwide counts brands like HP, Mercedes, Bayer, Emirates, The Economist, ExxonMobil, P&G, and Visa Inc. as clients.

 Awards

 Proximity Worldwide has been consistently recognized as the Most Awarded Agency Network from 2006-2016 at the John Caples Awards.
 They were deemed Most Awarded Agency Network at DMA Echo Awards in 2006, 2007, 2008 and 2010 and from 2007–2009, they also were crowned winners of The Big Won.